 Overall conclusion: Despite the limitations of the case reports reviewed, RAC cannot disregard the studies that showed mortality at doses below 300 mg/kg bw and that support classification as Acute Tox.
-3; H301.
-The cases that showed survival at higher doses were treated by haemodialysis or peritoneal dialysis, i.e. the recommended treatment in chlorate poisoning both for preventing acute renal failure and for removal of the toxic agent.
+3, H301.
+The cases that showed survival at higher doses were treated by haemodialysis or peritoneal dialysis that proved to be recommended treatment in chlorate poisoning both for preventing the acute renal failure and for removal of the toxic agent.

-In the view of these data, RAC agreed that potassium chlorate should be classified as Acute Tox.
-3; H301, with an ATE = 100 mg/kg bw by using the converted Acute Toxicity point Estimate (cAtpE) for category 3 based on human case reports.
+In the view of these data, RAC agreed that sodium chlorate should be classified as Acute Tox 3; H301, adding an ATE = 100 mg/kg bw by using the converted Acute Toxicity point Estimate (cAtpE) for category 3 based on human case reports.